-Note: The licensable package contains three static styles (Left, Middle, Right) plus a variable font in both Desktop (.otf, .ttf) and Webfont formats (.woff).
+Kinckq is a bundled as three static styles (Left, Middle, Right) and a variable version in both Desktop (.otf, .ttf) and Webfont formats (.woff).
 For more samples, character set and feature overviews consult the Specimen Sheet (.pdf).

 By purchasing Fonts from The Pyte Foundry you agree and promise to comply to the terms stated in the End User License Agreement.